gregorredinger/vis_clustering_algorithms/README.md

 * Scripts for executing Tasks (e.g. tests) can be defined in the file "package.json" under scripts.

+* Don't add the "node_modules" folder or "bundle.js" to git.

 ### TROUBLESHOOTING

 ##### Webpack reports error during module bundling